-A six-week workshop that focuses on the connection of the body, mind and heart to the creative process.
+An 8-week workshop that focuses on the connection of the body, mind and heart to the creative process.
 Students will learn the 1st chapter of the taiji form as well as other fundamental exercises from the legacy given to us by Master Koo.
 Meditation (sitting, standing and moving) will also be key to opening the flow of ideas and inspiration.
 Additional exercises that focus on the bridge from stillness/silence or movement/sound to the practical creation of art will be studied.
 Particular emphasis will be given on the areas of interest of each student.
 These exercises are drawn from Freddie Bryant's work with jazz musicians in movement, meditation and music and his personal journey of discovery since he began the study of taijiquan in 1986.

 Class will be 90 minutes with an optional 45 minutes of practice working on your art-form, individually or collectively at the Center.
 Students are encouraged to bring their work with them for this extra 45 minutes.
 Freddie will be playing his guitar and working on musical studies and songs.
 Feel free to bring your instrument/voice or pencils/charcoal/paper or dance shoes or typewriters/computers!
 Due to the personal nature of this endeavor much of this extra time (space permitting) will be individual work where students can take advantage of the qi/energy, focus and openness fostered by the preceding class and apply them to their own creative pursuits.
 However, artistic collaborations may occur if opportunity allows.

-CAROL, a senior student of Master Koo, is also a founding member of the Society.
+CAROL, a senior student of Master Koo, is a founding member of the Society.
 She enjoys investigating and learning how to apply peacefulness and wellness to the ancient art of neigong taijiquan.
 Carol studies Chen style, Wu and Sun family forms and teaches the 81 move long form at the Center.

 NEIL studied with Master Koo from 1977 until 1999.
 He is a founding member of the Society for Nanlaoshu, and served as its president for 17 years.
 He has been involved with the practice, application and development of Nanlaoshu for more than 40 years.
 He is a guild-certified Feldenkrais practitioner.